numbas/editor-docs/source/custom-part-types/reference.rst

 You must make sure that your part type will mark all possible answers that a student can enter.
 Decide how you want to handle different kinds of "invalid" input - do you want to strip space characters from the student's answer, for example?
-Use the :func:`fail` function to stop the marking algorithm and force the student to change their answer before resubmitting, if the student's answer is of a form .
+Use the :jme:func:`fail` function to stop the marking algorithm and force the student to change their answer before resubmitting, if the student's answer is of a form .
 However, it's important not to reject plausible answers that are simply incorrect - you should make every effort to accept answers that follow the :term:`input hints <Input hint>` you've given.

 There's no facility to test the marking algorithm inside the custom part type editor - for this, you need to create an instance of the part type inside a question so you can configure its settings.